Read This First

 Prompt 1: Clearly describe the concept of overfitting in the context of scientific modeling.

-The section works by contrast: Overfitting in Scientific Modeling as a structural move, When a Scientific Model Becomes Too Specific as a structural move, and Consequences of Overfitting as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Overfitting in Scientific Modeling as a structural move, When a Scientific Model Becomes Too Specific as a structural move, and Consequences of Overfitting as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Overfitting in Scientific Modeling distinct from When a Scientific Model Becomes Too Specific.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Overfitting in Scientific Modeling distinct from When a Scientific Model Becomes Too Specific.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The model shows exceptional performance on the training data but fails to generalize to new data, indicated by significantly lower accuracy on testing or validation sets.